Courtny/mountietrackxc/README.md

 Our coaching staff uses this site to regularly communicate practice rankings, results, and news to our athletes, family members, and fans.

-This site is built with Jekyll, and Netlify CMS integrated and using Netlify Identity for authentication.
+This site is built with Jekyll with Netlify CMS integrated and using Netlify Identity for authentication.